Kia Stevens is a name you may not recognize but wrestling fans will know her as, Awesome Kong, Amazing Kong and Kharma.

 She is one of the best female wrestlers to step foot inside the squared circle and causes destruction wherever she goes.
 Kia began her wrestling career in Japan and wrestled female wrestling legend Aja Kong on numerous occasions.

-Kia then made her debut in WWE after a massive build-up but her stint in the WWE was short lived, however she did return during the 2012 Royal Rumble match.
+Kia then made her debut in WWE after a massive build-up but her stint in WWE was short-lived, however, she did return during the 2012 Royal Rumble match.

 How did you first get into the sport of professional wrestling?

 It started off as a joke that went too far, WWE at the time was doing Tough Enough and my brother in law wanted to participate and he had me download the application form and I decided I would turn one in as well.